LasseHuotari/pdsnd_github/README.md

 ### Description

 In this project we analyzed the bikeshare data from different cities to provide usefull information.
+This project was carried due autumn 2019.

 ### Files used